 As a born-again believer, how do I start to mature in my faith?

 Realizing that you’re a sinner and having genuine sorrow for your sins is essential for making Jesus Christ the Lord of your life.
-Once you’ve repented and turned from your sins to follow instead after Jesus, placing your trust in Him for forgiveness and salvation, you’ve been born again—what joy!
-What a wonderful gift you’ve received!
+Once you’ve repented and placed your faith in Jesus for forgiveness and salvation, you’ve been born again—what joy!
 But as that first feeling of excitement and celebration fades, you might find yourself wondering, “Well, I’ve repented and trusted Jesus as my Savior… now what?”
 Here are 5 steps to spiritual growth for new believers that will help!

 1. Listen to God by reading the Bible daily